Miltonly/Streets/Broadway Avenue

 If different priorities matter more

-If you're considering alternatives in similar pockets, homes built in the 1990s versus early 2000s offer different lot characteristics and interior layouts.
-For buyers who want a shorter walk to the GO station, streets closer to the Milton GO corridor trade the quiet Old Milton feel for transit convenience.
-Those seeking newer construction with open-concept floor plans may look toward subdivisions built after 2010, which typically offer tighter frontage but modern finishes.
-Each pocket carries its own tradeoff in commute time, lot size, and neighbourhood maturity.
+If you're considering alternatives in similar pockets, a street with more active condo inventory might suit buyers seeking lower entry points or rental income.
+Homes built in the 1990s versus early 2000s offer different lot sizes and floor plans.
+For those who prioritize a shorter walk to the GO station, streets closer to the Milton GO station would be a better fit.
+Each area carries its own tradeoffs in price, lot character, and neighbourhood feel.

 Sales

-No closed sales on record for Broadway Avenue in the recent period.
+Sale activity on Broadway Avenue in the recent period.
+Stats reflect closed transactions only.

 Recent sales